nackdai/aten/tools/README.md

 <!-- markdownlint-disable MD033 -->
 # Scripts

-In this directory, there are some helper scripts.
+In this directory, there are some helper tools.

 ## build.sh